 Ku Phanna (กู่พันนา), about an hour northwest of Sakon Nakhon city, is the northernmost Khmer ruin; beating Wat Phra Si Rattana Mahathat by about 1/100th of a degree latitude .
 It’s one of the many arogayasala (hospital) temples built across the empire by King Jayavarman VII (r.
-1181-1219) in the early 13th century.
+1182-1219) in the early 13th century.
 Everything was built with laterite and enough is still standing to make a visit enjoyable.

 The central sanctuary has a single tower with three false doors and a front mandapa with one window, on the south side.
 The tops of both are gone, as is any carved sandstone that may have been part of the building.
-Perhaps it never had many (or any) carvings because there’s one piece of a pillaster at the front door and it has not been carved at all.
+Perhaps it never had many (or any) carvings because there’s one piece of a pilaster at the front door and it has not been carved at all.
 An original sandstone pedestal, broken into many pieces, sits in the tower, but the small Buddha on it is modern.
 The shrine in the gopura gets more attention than this one.

-Also inside the enclosure is one small "library," but only the base remains.
+Also inside the enclosure is one small bannalai, but only the base remains.
 Outside the enclosure is a small pond lined by terraced laterite steps.
 It has water year-round.
 There’s no visible evidence of a moat or a baray.
 A few big sandstone blocks, probably door frames, are stacked up next to the parking area and a pile of random blocks (almost all laterite) not used during the restoration sit to the southwest, next to what we’ll call “public” toilets.

 Location – Ban Phanna, Tambon Phanna, Amphoe Sawang Daen Din, Sakon Nakhon Province

-Other names – Prasat Ban Phanna (ปราสาทบ้านพันนา)
+Other Names – Prasat Ban Phanna (ปราสาทบ้านพันนา)